 Our growth strategy extends beyond producing and selling high-purity stevia and monk fruit extracts to the global market.
-While these remain core to the Company's business, the Company also continues to explore options in the CBD and hemp space.
-Last year, the Company's launch of its new business line of retail table-top sachet sweetener products - another source of anticipated growth - was significantly impacted by the tariffs implemented on Chinabased goods and at least until these tariffs are limited, the Company does not foresee growth coming from this retail sachet business line.
+Last year, the Company's launch of its new business line of retail table-top sachet sweetener products - another source of anticipated growth - was significantly impacted by the tariffs implemented on China-based goods and at least until these tariffs are limited, the Company does not foresee growth coming from this retail sachet business line.